mralbertk/bootcamp_python/README.md

 Then install the project requirements locally:

-- If using pip: `python -m pip install -r requirements.txt`
+- If you are not using anaconda: `python -m pip install -r requirements.txt`
-- If using anaconda: `TBD`
+- If using anaconda: `pip install -r requirements.txt`

 Finally, configure visual studio code to use the `pytest` library.